How to Fix a Flat Tire: Step by Step

 The first step to preparing the puncture is to clean it with something called a rasp tool.
 If you're using a tire repair kit, this should be included with the package.

-Simply push the rasp in and out of the hole several times to remove dirt or other debris to ensure a proper fit for the rubber plug.
+Simply push the rasp in and out of the hole several times to remove dirt or other debris and ensure a proper fit for the rubber plug.

 Step 4: Fill in the Hole